GerlechJen/MechaCar-Statistical-Analysis/README.md

 ## Study Design: MechaCar vs Competition
 Next, I would want to design a statistical study to compare performance of the MechaCar vehicles against performance of vehicles from other manufacturers.
 For this analysis , the metrics I want to test are highway fuel efficiency and horse power as these are metrics that are of high interest to consumers.
-The Null Hypothesis is that all of the cars in the same class have the same fuel efficienies.
-The Alternative Hypothesis is that they are not all the same.
+The Null Hypothesis is that all of the different classes of cars for Mechacar and its competitors have the same highway fuel efficienies and horse power.
+The Alternative Hypothesis is that the highway fuel efficiency and horsepower of MechaCar vehicles is higher than that of the competitors..

 I would use ANOVA test to complete this analysis for both types of fuel efficiencies and horse power .
 I would use the ggplot2 library to show the spread between different cars using a boxplot.